opencaesar/oml-tutorials/tutorial1.md

     <img src="assets/tutorial1/All-Three-SPARQL-Queries.png" width="100%"/>

 9. Before we can run the queries, we need to have a database server with a query endpoint running.
-To do that, click on the [=Gradle Task view=] and navigate to the task `tutorial1/oml/startFuseki`.
+To do that, click on the [=Gradle Tasks view=] and navigate to the task `tutorial1/oml/startFuseki`.
 Double click the task and wait for it to finish running in the [=Gradle Executions view=].

 Note: A *Fuseki* server should now be running locally on your machine.

-10. In the [=Gradle Task view=], navigate to the task `tutorial1/oml/owlQuery` and double click to run it and wait for it to finish running in the [=Gradle Executions view=].
+10. In the [=Gradle Tasks view=], navigate to the task `tutorial1/oml/owlQuery` and double click to run it and wait for it to finish running in the [=Gradle Executions view=].
 This task first loads the description bundle to the Fuseki server, then runs on it all the queries from the `sparql` folder.

 1. In the [=Model Explorer view=], right click on the `tutorial1` project and choose *Refresh*.
 Then, navigate to folder `build/results` to see the JSON files resulting from running the queries.
 Each one is named after one query.